-People with alcohol dependence will continue to drink even when drinking causes negative consequences, like losing a job.
+People with alcohol use disorder will continue to drink even when drinking causes negative consequences, like losing a job or destroying relationships with people they love.
 They may know that their alcohol use negatively affects their lives, but it’s often not enough to make them stop drinking.

 Some people may drink alcohol to the point that it causes problems, but they’re not physically dependent on alcohol.
-This is sometimes referred to as alcohol abuse.
+This used to be referred to as alcohol abuse.

-Although the exact cause of alcoholism is unknown, there are certain factors that may increase your risk for developing this disease.
+Although the exact cause of alcohol use disorder is unknown, there are certain factors that may increase your risk for developing this disease.

-You may also be at a greater risk for alcoholism if you:
+You may also be at a greater risk for alcohol use disorder if you:

 People with alcohol use disorder may engage in the following behaviors:

-Sometimes it can be hard to draw the line between safe alcohol use and alcohol abuse or dependence.
-The Mayo Clinic suggests that you may have a problem with alcohol if you answer “yes” to some of the following questions:
+Sometimes it can be hard to draw the line between safe alcohol use and the misuse of alcohol.
+The Mayo Clinic suggests that you may misuse alcohol if you answer "yes" to some of the following questions:

-The National Council on Alcoholism and Drug Dependence and the Partnership at Drugfree.org offer more comprehensive self-tests.
-These tests can help you assess whether you have a problem with alcohol.
+The National Council on Alcoholism and Drug Dependence and AlcoholScreening.org offer more comprehensive self-tests.
+These tests can help you assess whether you misuse alcohol.

-Your doctor or healthcare provider can diagnose alcoholism.
-They will do a physical exam and ask you questions about your drinking habits.
+Your doctor or healthcare provider can diagnose alcohol use disorder.
+They’ll do a physical exam and ask you questions about your drinking habits.

 Your doctor may ask if you:

-Your doctor may also use a questionnaire that assesses alcoholism to diagnose your condition.
+Your doctor may also use a questionnaire that assesses alcohol use disorder to help diagnose your condition.

-There are a couple of different medications that may help with alcohol addiction:
+There are a couple of different medications that may help with alcohol use disorder:

 You may need to seek treatment at an inpatient facility if your addiction to alcohol is severe.
 These facilities will provide you with 24-hour care as you withdraw from alcohol and recover from your addiction.
 Once you’re well enough to leave, you’ll need to continue to receive treatment on an outpatient basis.

-Recovering from alcoholism is difficult.
-Your prognosis will depend on your ability to stop drinking.
-Many people who seek treatment for alcoholism are able to overcome addiction.
+Recovering from alcohol use disorder is difficult.
+Your outlook will depend on your ability to stop drinking.
+Many people who seek treatment are able to overcome the addiction.
 A strong support system is helpful for making a complete recovery.

 Your outlook will also depend on the health complications that have developed as a result of your drinking.
-Alcoholism can severely damage your liver.
+Alcohol use disorder can severely damage your liver.
 It can also lead to other health complications, including: